aureliengervasi/udacity_data_analist/P7 - Design an A B Test/README.md

 Observed difference | -0.0206
 Confidence interval | [-0.0304; -0.0108]
 Statistical significance: | **Yes**
+Practical significance boundary | 0.010
 Practical significance: | **Yes**

 #### Net conversion

-This metric has to be **NOT** significantly different between the control group and the experiment group to reject our Null hypothesis.
+This metric must be **NOT** significantly different between the control group and the experiment group to reject our Null hypothesis.
 Indeed, we don't want our net conversion to change with the new free trial screener.
 As before, we are using here the pooled standard error to estimate the 97.5% confidence interval (with the Bonferroni correction).

 Indicator | Value
 ---- | ----